 Interestingly during interviews, I came to know that lots of users had a list of activities which they wish to do in their life.
 Some had in their mind, and some had noted down in a personal diary/notes app.

 I started to recall all the social media post which people put about the 'done ✓'.

-I started reading a lot about human psychology to understand the 'deep down', and this knowledge helped me to create the design which will make users perform the actions they are expected.
+I started reading a lot about human psychology to understand the 'deep down, and this knowledge helped me to create the experience which will make users perform the actions they are expected.